gomlx/gomlx/README.md

 * Context: automatic variable management for ML models.
 * ML layers library with some of the most popular machine learning "layers": FFN layers,
-  activation functions, layer and batch normalization, convolutions, pooling, dropout, Multi-Head-Attention (for transformer layers), KAN (with B-Splines), PiecewiseLinear (for calibration and normalization), regularizations, FFT (reverse/differentiable), etc.
+  activation functions, layer and batch normalization, convolutions, pooling, dropout, Multi-Head-Attention (for transformer layers), KAN (with B-Splines), PiecewiseLinear (for calibration and normalization), various regularizations, FFT (reverse/differentiable), learnable rational functions (both for activations and [GR-KAN/KAT networks](https://arxiv.org/abs/2409.10594)) etc.
 * Training library, with some pretty-printing.
 Including plots for Jupyter notebook, using [GoNB, a Go Kernel](https://github.com/janpfeifer/gonb).
   * Also, various debugging tools: collecting values for particular nodes for plotting, simply logging  the value of nodes during training, stack-trace of the code where nodes are created.